mozilla/glean/docs/user/collected-metrics/metrics.md

 | glean.baseline.locale |[string](https://mozilla.github.io/glean/book/user/metrics/string.html) |The locale of the application (e.g. "es-ES").  |[1](https://bugzilla.mozilla.org/show_bug.cgi?id=1512938#c3)||never |

 ## deletion-request

 This ping is submitted when a user opts out of sending technical and interaction data to Mozilla.
 This ping is intended to communicate to the Data Pipeline that the user wishes to have their reported Telemetry data deleted.
 As such it attempts to send itself at the moment the user opts out of data collection.

 This ping is sent if empty.

 This ping contains no metrics.

 ## metrics

 This is a built-in ping that is assembled out of the box by the Glean SDK.

 See the Glean SDK documentation for the [`metrics` ping](https://mozilla.github.io/glean/book/user/pings/metrics.html).

+Reasons this ping may be sent:
+    - `overdue`: The last ping wasn't submitted on the current calendar day, but it's after 4am, so this ping submitted immediately

+    - `reschedule`: A ping was just submitted.
+This ping was rescheduled for the next calendar day at 4am.

+    - `today`: The last ping wasn't submitted on the current calendar day, but it is still before 4am, so schedule to send this ping on the current calendar day at 4am.

+    - `tomorrow`: The last ping was already submitted on the current calendar day, so schedule this ping for the next calendar day at 4am.

+    - `upgrade`: This ping was submitted at startup because the application was just upgraded.

 The following metrics are added to the ping:

 | Name | Type | Description | Data reviews | Extras | Expiration |